karolochniak/printfKO/README.md

 # printfKO
-Implemention of popular function to write something on the consol - PRINTF
+Implemention of the popular function to write something on the consol - PRINTF